appfair/Net-Skip/README.md

-# NetSkip
+# Net Skip

-This is a free [Skip](https://skip.tools) dual-platform app project.
-It builds a native app for both iOS and Android.
+Net Skip is a web browser app for iOS and Android.

 ## Building